NO FUTURE - The Cost of Extraction

 Oil and gas exploration in Aotearoa is tethered to global flows of capital and control.
 Multinational corporations operate with the support of a government keen to attract foreign investment, and with it, the illusion of economic stability.
 This alignment with Americanised models of extractive capitalism are deregulated, privatised, and often opaque.
 This can be understood as a form of recolonisation, with the sovereignty of the whenua subsumed once again by outside interests, this time through market mechanisms rather than muskets.
 Fracking sites are frequently established on or near pā and urupā.
 At the entrance to Methanex, one of the largest petrochemical facilities in Taranaki, a carving by Albert Tamati from 1982 depicts tractors, gas clouds, and heavy machinery encroaching on the landscape.
 Below it, a gold plaque reads: “The treasure of the land will persist – humans will not.”
 It hangs like a warning, or perhaps a confession, acknowledging the violence of extraction even as the business of extraction continues.

 The cost of this model is carried in our bodies and in the air we breathe.
 Flaring towers spit carbon and carcinogens into the sky.
 Fracking drills into aquifers, displacing water and injecting chemicals.
-Cancer remains the leading cause of death in Aotearoa, often unspoken, often untraced.
+Cancer remains the leading cause of death in Aotearoa, often unspoken and untraced.
 In the waiting room of the Methanex offices, a glossy Men’s Health booklet sits on the table, offering guidance on how to spot early signs of cancer, a quiet acknowledgement of the risks that linger in the air outside.
 We are taught to be grateful for the jobs, to be quiet about the headaches, the tumours, the tremors, the grief.
 “The local benefits will be enormous!”

 And all of this occurs in a world on fire.
 As the climate crisis deepens, Aotearoa continues to pour resources into fossil fuel infrastructure, a move that is contradictory and violently short-sighted.
 Emissions from these industries accelerate global warming, fuelling the floods that wash through our homes and the seas that chew away our coastlines.
 The land itself is giving way through slips, sinkholes, and increasingly volatile storms.
 Globally, the picture is just as stark: armed conflicts have surged by 66% in the past three years.
-Since 2023, 59 states have erupted into war—the highest number since 1946.
+Since 2023, 59 states have erupted into war – the highest number since 1946.
 Military spending continues to climb, rising 10% annually to reach the highest levels ever recorded.
 In the face of planetary collapse, the engines of extraction and violence grind on.

-NO FUTURE – The Cost of Extraction brings together artists who are listening to the land, registering its wounds, and refusing the narratives that allow extraction to continue.
+NO FUTURE – The Cost of Extraction brings together artists who are listening to the land and registering its wounds.
 Fiona Clark’s Gaslands project is anchored in decades of photographing and responding to the oil and gas industries that dominate Taranaki.
-Her photographs of gas flares, fracking sites, and the people who work within them capture not only the extensive industrial violence of these operations, but also the quiet endurance of communities living under their shadow.
+Her photographs and footage of gas flares, fracking sites, and the people who work within them capture not only the extensive industrial violence of these operations, but also the quiet endurance of communities living under their shadow.
 In performances such as Listening to Fracking (with Raewyn Turner), Clark attends to the subterranean tremors of whenua, reframing penetration as a deeply gendered and violent intrusion into land and body.
 From a lesbian perspective, her work subverts the patriarchal coding of penetration as conquest, instead proposing a model of contact grounded in reciprocity, attention, and consent.
-Her new performance speculates on what the art sector in Aotearoa might look like stripped of oil and gas sponsorship, asking what cultural ecosystems could emerge if art refused to be underwritten by the industries accelerating planetary collapse.
+Her new performance What would this space look like without fossil fuel company sponsorship? shows Clark shackled and circling the Todd Energy-sponsored Len Lye Centre in Ngāmotu New Plymouth.
+The work speculates on what the art sector in Aotearoa might look like stripped of oil and gas sponsorship, asking what cultural ecosystems could emerge if art refused to be underwritten by the industries accelerating planetary collapse.

 Together, these artists refuse to normalise what is deeply abnormal: that land can be owned, that bodies are disposable, that a future is only available to those who can afford it.
 Their work asks us to hold the full complexity of this moment, the grief, the complicity, the longing for something otherwise.
 Because there is something otherwise.
-It lives in community, protests, the whispered dreams of mokopuna not yet born.
-It might not be a “future” as we know it, but it is waiting.

 Curated by DJCS